etiennebr/rstdocs/Applications/Segmentation/LSMSSegmentation.rst

 +-------------+--------------------------+----------------------------------------+

 - **Filtered image:** The filtered image (cf. Adaptive MeanShift Smoothing application).

 - **Spatial image:**  The spatial image.
 Spatial input is the displacement map (output of the Adaptive MeanShift Smoothing application).

 - **Output Image:** The output image.
 The output image is the segmentation of the filtered image.
 It is recommended to set the pixel type to uint32.

 - **Range radius:** Range radius defining the radius (expressed in radiometry unit) in the multi-spectral space.

 - **Spatial radius:** Spatial radius of the neighborhood.

 - **Minimum Region Size:** Minimum Region Size.
 If, after the segmentation, a region is of size lower than this criterion, the region is deleted.

 - **Size of tiles in pixel (X-axis):** Size of tiles along the X-axis.

 - **Size of tiles in pixel (Y-axis):** Size of tiles along the Y-axis.

 - **Directory where to write temporary files:** This applications need to write temporary files for each tile.
 This parameter allows choosing the path where to write those files.
 If disabled, the current path will be used.

-- **Temporary files cleaning:** If activated, the application will try to clean all temporary files it created
+- **Temporary files cleaning:** If activated, the application will try to clean all temporary files it created.

-- **Load otb application from xml file:** Load otb application from xml file
+- **Load otb application from xml file:** Load otb application from xml file.

-- **Save otb application to xml file:** Save otb application to xml file
+- **Save otb application to xml file:** Save otb application to xml file.

 Example